 Nevada public assistance.

 The state of Nevada offers public and cash assistance to qualified low income families for a number of needs.
 Families and individuals may be able to receive help for paying bills.
-In addition, most of the government funded programs will also help people gain self-sufficiency over the long term by helping them find a job, gain new skills or increase their income.
+In addition, most of the government funded programs (including from Nevada Department of Health and Human Services or DHHS) will also help people gain self-sufficiency over the long term by helping them find a job, gain new skills or increase their income.

 Nevada Temporary Assistance for Needy Families can provide cash and job finding services to qualified families.
 The program is administered by the Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance.
 Low income women with children or who are pregnant may be able to qualify for cash grants to pay for basic living needs such as housing, food, medicines, and utilities.
 A key of the public funded TANF program though is helping people keep and find a job, and clients will be able to work with a case worker to help make that happen.
 There are other cash type benefits available for low income residents, ranging from NEON to the Needy Family Service.
 Find a list of Nevada cash assistance programs.